camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

    This endpoint will be used to connect to your OpenSearch domain.

-### Verifying Connectivity from Within the EKS Cluster
+### Verifying connectivity from within the EKS cluster

-To verify that the OpenSearch domain is accessible only from within your Amazon EKS cluster, follow these steps:
+To verify that the OpenSearch domain is accessible from within your Amazon EKS cluster, follow these steps:

 1. **Deploy a temporary pod to test connectivity:**